datamachinist/datamachinist.github.io/_posts/2022-06-29-Install-TensorFlow-2-with-GPU-support-on-Ubuntu.md

 - **CUDA** (Compute Unified Device Architecture): a parallel computing platform developed by NVIDIA for general computing on GPUs
 - **cuDNN** (CUDA Deep Neural Network): a GPU-accelerated library of primitives used to accelerate deep learning frameworks such as TensorFlow or Pytorch.

-In order to be able to use these libraries, you must first ensure that your computer is equipped with a CUDA-enabled GPU.
-The list of these GPUs can be found [here](https://developer.nvidia.com/cuda-gpus).
-You must then install the latest NVIDIA driver corresponding to your GPU.

 As you can see, there is a lot of prerequisites before being able to install TensorFlow.
 You can follow the official procedure to install CUDA from the NVIDIA website [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
 However, I learnt the hard way that it is easy to mess up your computer and your graphics card while installing all these libraries and drivers.
 That's why, I would highly recommend installing TensorFlow inside a [Docker](https://www.docker.com/) container.

 Docker is essentially a self-contained OS with all the dependencies necessary for a smooth installation.